Latency and Expected Speeds: WiFi vs. Wired Connections Explained

 What is Latency?

-Latency is the delay or lag between actions on the computer and the response you see on the secondary device when using Luna Display.
-Essentially, it is the amount of time it takes for movements on the computer, such as moving the cursor or clicking on a file, to be reflected on the secondary device's screen.
+Latency is the delay between actions on your computer and the response displayed on your secondary device when using Luna Display.
+It measures the time taken for actions such as moving the cursor or clicking a file on the primary device to reflect on the secondary device's screen.

 WiFi Connections

-- Connect both of your devices to the same WiFi Network
+• Connect both devices to the same WiFi network.

-- Connect an Ethernet cable from one of your computers directly to your router - this will qualify as a WiFi connection
+• Connect an Ethernet cable from one device directly to your router (this counts as a WiFi connection).

 Wired Connections